edsonlagunas/Fault-Detection-in-DC-Motors-for-a-Mechanical-Piston-System/README.md

 - Design the system and implement it in a real-world case
 - Create a notification system for each health indicator
 - Validate the project’s performance using scopes to obtain graphs of the system’s behavior
-- Be able to detect stall, overload and friction
+- Be able to detect stall, overload and friction in real time

 ---